Replanning Human-Robot Collaborative Tasks with Vision-Language Models via Semantic and Physical Dual-Correction: Experiments

 \subsubsection{Qualitative Analysis}

 \figref{sim_fix_results} demonstrates the qualitative results of the fixation task in simulation.
-As shown in \figref{sim_fix_results}~(a), upon receiving the instruction ``Raise the left a bit higher,'' the VLM selected an \textit{action target} corresponding to an upward offset, and the robot correctly adjusted the left arm's grasping position.
+As shown in \figref{sim_fix_results}~(a), upon receiving the instruction ``Raise the left a bit higher,'' the VLM selected an \textit{Action Target} corresponding to an upward offset, and the robot correctly adjusted the left arm's grasping position.
 Similarly, \figref{sim_fix_results}~(b) shows the robot shifting the right arm in response to ``Move a little more to the left.''
 These cases confirm that the VLM correctly interprets spatial directions relative to the robot's coordinate frame and maps them to the appropriate action candidates.

 \figref{sim_tool_results} illustrates the dynamic replanning capability in the tool preparation task.
 Initially, the robot grasped a standard hex driver as instructed (\figref{sim_tool_results}~(a)).
-However, when provided with the ambiguous corrective instruction ``Take a bigger one,'' the system successfully inferred the user's intent by comparing the remaining candidates and switched to a larger Phillips-head driver (\figref{sim_tool_results}~(b)).
-This transition demonstrates the effectiveness of updating the reasoning context $\ell_{\text{current}}$ with previous action history to handle comparative linguistic concepts.
+However, when provided with the ambiguous corrective instruction ``Take a bigger one,'' the system successfully inferred the user's intent by comparing the remaining candidates and switched to a driver equipped with a larger hex bit (\figref{sim_tool_results}~(b)).
+This transition demonstrates that retaining previous action history in the persistent reasoning context $\ell_{\text{current}}$ enables the system to interpret comparative linguistic concepts.

 \figref{real_fix_result} presents the result of the fixation task in the real-world environment.
 As shown in the figure, the robot successfully performed physical adjustments, demonstrating the transferability of the generated grasps.
-However, we also observed false negative cases during the experiments.
-In these instances, the External Correction Model incorrectly triggered a replanning loop due to over-sensitivity to slight lighting variations, despite the robot having reached the correct pose.
+However, we also observed false-negative cases during the experiments.
+In these cases, lighting variations and partial occlusion by the robot arm made the intended change in the relative pose between the gripper and the target frame difficult to verify from the before-and-after images.
+As a result, the External Correction Model incorrectly triggered replanning despite the robot having reached the intended pose.

 Finally, \figref{real_tool_result} shows the execution of the tool preparation task in the real world.
 The robot successfully identified the target tool from the stand.
 During the replanning phase, the system executed a sequence of releasing the current tool and returning to the selection phase to grasp the new target, validating the feasibility in a real-world setting.